Stratified Morse critical points and Brasselet number on non-degenerate locally tame singularities: Introduction

 \section{Introduction}

-The geometric and topological study of singular varieties or singular maps are related to several classical problems in Mathematics.
-Singularity Theory, structured as a field of research, has risen from the {works} of Whitney, Mather and Thom around 1960's.

-Whitney's Embedding Theorem established the best linear bound on the smallest dimensional Euclidean space, $\mathbb{R}^{2m}$, in which an $m$-dimensional manifold $M$ embeds.
-An interesting question is to consider the types of singularities that occur when it is not possible to embed $M$ in $\mathbb{R}^n$ and to study their stability.
-Thom also played a major role by proving important stability results and with keen foresight predicted conjectures that directed the research in the field for years to come, see \cite{Thom}.
-Mather, in a series of articles, advances the research in this area to new depths, establishing solid foundation for Singularity Theory \cite{Mather1, Mather2, Mather3, Mather4}.

-Suppose that $X$ is a topological space, $f$ is a smooth real valued function on $X$, and $c$ is a real number.
-The fundamental problem of Morse theory is to study the topological changes in the space $X$ as the number $c$ varies.
+Given a topological space $X$, a smooth real valued function $f$ on $X$ and a real number $c$, the fundamental problem of Morse theory is to study the topological changes in the space $X_c = \{f \leq c\}$ as the number $c$ varies.

-In classical Morse theory, the space $X$ is taken to be a compact differentiable manifold.
-Let $f$ be the projection onto the vertical coordinate axis.
-So, $f(x)$ measures the height of the point $x$.
-We imagine slowly increasing $c$ and we watch how the topology changes.
+In classical Morse Theory, the space $X$ is taken to be a compact differentiable manifold.
+In \cite{GM}, Goresky and MacPherson extended Morse Theory to the setting of Whitney stratified spaces.

-In \cite{GM} the authors generalize Morse theory by extending the class of spaces to which it applies.
-This increase in generality allows us to apply Morse Theory to several new questions.
-This new theory had a great impact in the study of the topology and geometry of singular spaces, for instance.

-Let us suppose that $X$ is a compact Whitney stratified subspace of a manifold $M$ and that $f$ is the restriction to $X$ of a smooth function on $M$.
-We define a critical point of $f$ to be a critical point of the restriction of $f$ to any stratum.
-A critical value is, as before, the value of $f$ at a critical point.
-Goresky and MacPherson in their book give the natural generalization of classical Morse theory on a manifold $M$ to stratified spaces.

 An important invariant associated to a germ of an analytic function $f:(\mathbb{C}^n,0) \to (\mathbb{C},0)$ with an isolated critical point at the origin is denoted by $\mu(f)$ and it is defined as where $\mathcal{O}_n$ is the ring of germs of analytic functions at the origin, and $J(f)$ is the Jacobian ideal of $f$.
-This invariant, defined by Milnor in \cite{Milnor} and called the Milnor number of $f,$ provides information on the geometry of $f$ and also information about the local topology of the hypersurface $X = f^{-1}(0)$.
+This invariant, defined by Milnor in \cite{Milnor} and called the Milnor number of $f$ at the origin, provides information on the local geometry of $f$ and also information about the local topology of the hypersurface $X = f^{-1}(0)$.
 For example, when $f$ has an isolated critical point at the origin, the following invariants coincide up to sign:

 \begin{itemize} \item[(a)] the Milnor number of $f$ at the origin; \item[(b)] the number of Morse critical points of a morsefication of $f$; \item[(c)] the Poincar\'e-Hopf index of the complex conjugate of the gradient vector field of $f$. \end{itemize}